redromnon/HeroicBashLauncher/README.md

 - Restart Steam after adding the launch scripts if the games don't launch.

-- Consider deleting any special characters from any game-related folder names (like Wine Prefix) or even your Epic/GOG Account's username.

 - Disable the Proton compatibility layer for the newly added launch script.
 You're not trying to run a game but a script.

 - Try using Wine-GE instead of Proton, since Proton is made for Steam games in mind.